-We highlight that when the save button is selected, a pop up shows asking you to fill in the datails, split in three tabs:
+We highlight that when the save button is selected, a pop up shows asking you to fill in the details, split in three tabs:

-- Generic, in this tab you set basic information for your dataset like its Label, Name, Description and Scope.
-The available values for the scope are Public and Private.
-If you choose Public, the dataset will be visible to all other users otherwise it won't. - Persistence, you have the chance to persist your dataset, i.e., to write it on the default database.
+- Generic, in this tab you set basic information for your dataset like its Label, Name, Description and Scope. - Persistence, you have the chance to persist your dataset, i.e., to write it on the default database.
 Making a dataset persistent may be useful in case dataset calculation takes a considerable amount of time.
 Instead of recalculating the dataset each time the documents using it are executed, the dataset is calculated once and then retrieved from a table to improve performance.
 You can also decide to schedule the persistence operation: this means that the data stored will be update according to the frequency defined in the scheduling options.